webnovel

 "Your ignorance is almost refreshing."

 Before I can even think of something, a crash of glass yanks my gaze to the archway.
-Emma stands with her hands raised, her plain white dress stained with a blotch of red—scattered fragments at her feet, with a server who looks like she's on the brink of tears.
+Kelsey stands with her hands raised, her plain white dress stained with a blotch of red—scattered fragments at her feet, with a server who looks like she's on the brink of tears.
 She holds the stem of the broken glass and tucks the black tray beneath her armpit.

 "Mrs Adler," I say, my voice rich with reproach.
 "It was an accident."
 I look at the teary-eyed server.
 "Do you mind cleaning this up for me, please?"